Northwest Airlines: WorldClubs

 WorldClubs was Northwest's member lounge.
 Members had reciprocal access to a number of other clubs, including fellow SkyTeam carriers such as KLM, Delta Air Lines and Air France.
 Northwest also had partnerships with various other airline lounges on an airport-by-airport basis.
 Unlike some other airline lounges, WorldClubs offered free alcoholic beverages in domestic locations and Tokyo-Narita.
-Northwest also offered free Wi-Fi internet access worldwide.
+Northwest also offered free Wi-Fi internet access worldwide at some point.

 Locations

 The following airports had Northwest Airlines WorldClub locations: